jonscheiding/posh-awsvault/README.md

 ## Overview

-**posh-awsvault** is a PowerShell module that makes it easy to create aws-vault aliases for commands.
+**posh-awsvault** is a PowerShell module that makes it easy to call aws-vault using your current AWS CLI profile.

 This tool is useful if you: